 Studies the evolution of global film styles, movements, stars, and genres with a focus on international cinema chronologies outside the United States.
 Some films screened may be considered controversial and carry an "R" rating.

 Examines major theoretical approaches to the screen arts.
 Explores how cinema and television reflect and are created by historical and contemporary cultural contexts.
 Includes the study of various approaches such as fan studies, spectatorship, stars, authorship, genre, long-form narrative and production.
 Includes lecture, film and media screenings, and critical discussions of assigned readings.

 Teaches technical communication skills and methodologies in demand by business and industry.
 Provides collaborative experience in the development of a professional, team-oriented project, using suitable technology.
 Integrates textual and visual rhetorics through effective design practices.
 Emphasizes primary and secondary research as well as usability testing.
 Lab access fee of $12 for computers applies.

 Introduces students to private and governmental funding sources.
 Demonstrates successful proposal and grant writing strategies.
 For interested upper-division students and Technical Writing emphases and minors.
-Lab access fee of $7 applies.

 Teaches web-based document design and other digital genres.
 Introduces HTML, CSS, and industry standard tools.
 Emphasizes rhetorical differences between digital and print documents and focuses on the collaborative and viral nature of web texts.
-Lab access fee of $7 applies.

 Provides intermediate instruction in practices and techniques for generating, writing, and revising original short fiction.
 Focuses on contemporary fiction and critical theories associated with contemporary fiction.
 Explores and provides practice in various categories of fiction.
 Utilizes the creative writing workshop as the primary method of critical engagement with and critique of original short fiction.